-Use of Plastic Waste Bags with Degradable / Recycled Materials
+• Use of Plastic Waste Bags with Degradable / Recycled Materials

 The cleansing contractors of the Department have been required to use plastic waste bags with degradable / recycled materials for the cleaning work of the Department's premises.
 Such provision has been included in the contract as one of our green tender requirements.
 Apart from using environmentally friendly plastic waste bags, the Department continues to remind the contractors that the use of plastic waste bags should be kept to the minimum.
+Moreover, specially designed excrement-collecting bags, which are made of biodegradable materials, are used instead of plastic bags for Customs detector dogs working outdoor, so that the number of plastic bags used can be further reduced.

-Training and Publicity amongst Staff and Green Housekeeping Measures
+• Training and Publicity amongst Staff and Green Housekeeping Measures

-Through promotional and educational programmes, the Department aims at ensuring that all staff members are aware of their environmental responsibilities.
-The Department has implemented a series of green housekeeping measures, targeting at minimization of resource consumption, waste recovery and energy conservation, and has closely monitored their effectiveness.
+Through promotional and educational programmes, the Department aims at ensuring that all staff members are aware of their environmental The Department has implemented a series of green responsibilities. housekeeping measures, targeting at minimization of resource consumption, waste recovery and energy conservation, and has closely monitored their effectiveness.
 Departmental guidelines are reviewed and re-circulated regularly to promote the concepts of green management.
-The Department also coordinates and encourages its staff to participate in environmental activities like the "Community Chest Green Day" and the Friends of the Earth's "One-Hour-long Lights Out on the Summer Solstice" with a view to instilling environmental awareness into them.
-Besides, staff members are also encouraged to make suggestions on green initiatives and the Department is always receptive to their ideas.
+The Department also coordinates and encourages its staff to participate in environmental activities like the "Community Chest Green Day", the World Wide Fund for Nature's "Earth Hour" and the Friends of the Earth's "One-Hour-long Lights Out on the Summer Solstice" with a view to instilling environmental awareness into them.
+To raise staff's awareness and sustain their momentums on practising various green measures, staff are also encouraged to attend seminars and briefing sessions on energy-saving measures and to exchange experience with other organizations in the public and private sectors.
+Besides, staff members are welcome to make suggestions on green initiatives and the Department is always receptive to their ideas.